sruhunusiri/Supplementary-Material-for-Identification-of-Plasma-Waves-at-Saturn-Using-Convolutional-Neural-Nets/README.md

 This repository contains supplementary material to Suranga Ruhunusiri, "Identification of Plasma Waves at Saturn Using Convolutional Neural Networks", submitted to IEEE Transactions on Plasma Science, 2018.

 The repository contains:
-I. MATLAB programs for generating data sets for training, validating, and testing a Convolutional Neural Network.
-II.
-MATLAB programs for training, validation, and testing a Convolutional Neural Network.
+I. MATLAB programs for generating data sets for training, validating, and testing a Convolutional Neural Network, II.
+MATLAB programs for training, validation, and testing a Convolutional Neural Network, and III.
-III.
 Data for figures in the manuscript.
 Detail descriptions of the files are provided below: